Friday 19 November 2010

 • 2021 / In an even more emphatic reference to the old Royal Albert Elisabeth Club, Renaissance Mons 44 changes its name yet again, this time becoming Renaissance Albert Elisabeth Club (RAEC!)
 Mons.
 The ties with Genly-Quévy are cut, with a new club being founded at Stade de la Motte: FC Quévy-Genly (matricule 9764).

 • 2022 / With the 'fanion' still playing in Amateur Division 3, RAEC Mons' B squad wins promotion to Hainaut's Provincial League 1 for the first time.
-This B team, however, does not play in the stadium itself, but on the first side pitch, the so-called 'Dragon's Academy'
+This B team, however, does not play in the stadium itself, but on the first side pitch, the so-called 'Dragon's Academy' - and the team's stay in the highest provincial division does not last longer than one single season.

-• 2023 / Winning the title in National Division 3A, 10 points ahead of RCS Onhaye and 14 points ahead of groundsharers RFCR Symphorinois, RAEC Mons accedes to National Division 2.
+• 2023 / Winning the title in ACFF National Division 3A, 10 points ahead of RCS Onhaye and 14 points ahead of groundsharers RFCR Symphorinois, RAEC Mons accedes to National Division 2.

 All photos: (c) W.B.
 Tukker / www.extremefootballtourism.blogspot.com.
 Publication of any of these images only after permission of author